-(Supplemental Priorities), published in the Federal Register on December 10, 2021 (86 FR 70612), encourages applicants to develop programs that promote equity in student access to educational resources and opportunities.
+2021, 86 FR 70612, encourages applicants to develop programs that promote equity in student access to educational resources and opportunities.
 This work may be accomplished by carefully examining and implementing responses to the sources of inequity or by establishing, expanding, or improving efforts intended to engage members of underserved communities in policy and practice.

-The Department recognizes the negative impact that inadequate access to, and the inequitable distribution of, resources have on the educational experience of underserved students.
-Access to educational resources and opportunities such as rigorous coursework and dual enrollment can have positive impacts on underserved students.
-For example, a December 2020 brief from the National Center for Education Statistics at the Department's Institute of Education Sciences 1 revealed that a correlation exists between the percentage of students who qualify for free or reduced-price lunch in a school and the likelihood that those students will have access to dual enrollment opportunities.
-Specifically, the study showed that schools with a higher percentage of students who were approved for free or reduced-price lunch were less likely to offer dual enrollment than schools with a lower rate of participation in free or reducedprice lunch programs.
-Such examples of inadequate or inequitable access to educational resources can lead to the students from higher poverty schools having fewer opportunities for educational enrichment, a lower likelihood that they will have access to high-quality early learning programs, well-rounded coursework, and highquality college and career pathway programs.
+The Department recognizes the negative impact that inadequate access to and the inequitable distribution of, resources have on the educational experience of students who represent traditionally underserved communities.
+Access to educational resources and opportunities such as rigorous coursework, and dual enrollment can have positive impacts on underserved students.
+A December 2020 brief from the National Center for Education Statistics at the Department's Institute of Education Sciences 1 revealed that a correlation exists between the percentage of students who qualify for free or reduced-price lunch in a school and the likelihood that those students will have access to dual enrollment opportunities.
+Specifically, the study showed that schools with a higher percentage of students who qualified for free or reduced-price lunch were less likely to offer dual enrollment than schools with a lower rate of participation in free or reduced-price lunch programs.
+Such examples of inadequate or inequitable access to educational resources can lead to the students from higher poverty schools having fewer opportunities for educational enrichment and a lower likelihood that they will have access to well-rounded coursework and highquality college and career pathway programs.
 This could ultimately limit civic engagement in our democracy.

 Effective civics education is a key component in the preservation of the Nation's democracy.
 Providing students with a strong foundation in information literacy skills is especially important in an age of digital media consumption.
-A 2019 survey conducted by Common Sense Media and Survey Monkey 2 revealed that teens are substantially more likely to obtain their news from information posted on social media platforms or shared by celebrities and influencers than from traditional media outlets.
-As a result, misinformation can more easily spread, and effective civics education can be an opportunity to help students distinguish fact from misinformation by providing them with the knowledge and skills to critically evaluate the materials they encounter and develop the skills necessary to meaningfully participate in our democracy.
+A 2019 survey conducted by Common Sense Media and Survey Monkey2 revealed that teens are substantially more likely to obtain their news from information posted on social media platforms or shared by celebrities and influencers than from traditional media outlets.
+As a result, misinformation can more easily spread, and effective civics education can help students distinguish fact from misinformation by providing them with the knowledge and skills to critically evaluate information and news and develop the skills necessary to meaningfully participate in our democracy.